SAB113/CryoParticleSegment/README.md

 # CRISP

-**A Modular Framework for Cryo-EM Image Segmentation and Processing with Conditional Random Field**
+**A Modular Framework for Cryo-EM Image Segmentation and Processing with Conditional Random Fields**

 CRISP is a modular framework that facilitates experimentation with advanced image segmentation strategies for cryo-electron microscopy (cryo-EM).
-It streamlines the process of generating high-quality segmentation maps and integrates seamlessly with downstream workflows.
+It streamlines the process of generating high-quality segmentation maps and integrates seamlessly with downstream workflows for particle picking and analysis.

 ---